tushararora/regexer/README.md

 ## Browser/OS target

-This addon is supposed to run fine on all major OS platforms and targets `Firefox >=55.0` This addon is supposed to run fine on all major OS platforms and targets `Firefox >= 55.0`
+This addon is supposed to run fine on all major OS platforms and targets `Firefox >= 55.0`

 ## Screenshots